ermismd/CellScanner-Neural-Script/README.md

 #### Windows Users (Using Anaconda)
 Install Anaconda: Download and install Anaconda from Anaconda's official website.
-Open Anaconda Navigator application and launch JupyterLab, open the Notebook <<NeuralNetworkPredictions2.ipynb>> The notebook includes commented-out commands to install the necessary Python packages via pip.
-To execute these commands, simply uncomment them and run the corresponding cell in the notebook.
+1. Open Anaconda Navigator application and launch JupyterLab

+2. Open the Notebook <<NeuralNetworkPredictions2.ipynb>>
+3. The notebook includes commented-out commands to install the necessary Python packages via pip.
+    - Simply uncomment them and run the corresponding cell in the notebook.

 #### Linux users
-Ensure that Python 3 is installed on your system.
-Y Create a Virtual Environment (Optional):
+1. Ensure that Python 3 is installed
+2 .Create a Virtual Environment (Optional):
-Open a terminal.
-Navigate to your project directory.
+   - Open a terminal.
+Navigate to the project directory.
 Create a virtual environment by running:
->>python3 -m venv myenv
+        - >> python3 -m venv myenv
->>source myenv/bin/activate
+        - >> source myenv/bin/activate

-With your virtual environment activated, install JupyterLab using pip:
+3. With the virtual environment activated, install JupyterLab using pip:
->>pip install jupyterlab
+    - >> pip install jupyterlab

-Start JupyterLab:
+4.Start JupyterLab:
->> jupyter lab
+    - >> jupyter lab

-Install Dependencies:
+5.Install Dependencies:
-In JupyterLab, open the notebook file.
-You can install the necessary libraries directly within the notebook by uncommenting and running the pip installation commands provided in the notebook cells.
+      - In JupyterLab, open the notebook file.
+You can install the necessary libraries directly within the notebook by uncommenting and running the pip installation commands provided in the notebook cells like before.